w3c/openscreenprotocol/control_protocol.md

 - JSON is less efficient for translating a given set of structured data to the wire, especially binary data.
-- JSON generation and parsing will likely require a larger code footprint.
+- JSON generation and parsing requires a larger code footprint.
 - JSON parsing is a potential source of security vulnerabilities.
 - JSON is a very generic and untyped syntax; a full protocol specification would need to clearly define how to handle missing fields, non-conformant types,